naheim/paleoLabExercises/lab7b.md

-# Lab Exercise 4: Introduction to Macrostratigraphy & the Macrostrat Database
+# Lab Exercise 7b: Community Diversity in the Early Devonian New Scotland Formation (samples collected on our field trip).

 ## Instructions

-Complete the following lab exercise and submit your answers as Word, Pages, or PDF document and your R script as a .r file by the start of lab on October 3, 2019.
+Complete the following lab exercise and submit your answers as Word, Pages, or PDF document and your R script as a .r file by the start of lab on October 31, 2019 (:ghost: :jack_o_lantern: :skull:).
 Please submit your files by email to noel.heim@tufts.edu.

 ## Objectives
 The purpose of this lab is to introduce you to the concepts of macrostratigraphy and the Macrostrat database.
 By the end of this lab you should be able to download Macrostrat data using the API.
 You will also be able to calculate macrostratigraphic parameters and compare the fossil and geological record using R.